superbeppe98/IBM-cloud-essentials-V3/3_Deploying_Applications.md

     - Two things to point out code ready containers will spin up a minimal cluster on a local machine, which is ideal for a dev and test purposes
     - And the OpenShift playground is available online with no sign up required
     - It's great for experimenting, but only available for 60 minutes up next

-- We're going to have a quick demonstration of spinning up an OpenShift cluster on IBM Cloud
-    - Accessing it and deploying a sample application
-    - Getting started with Red Hat OpenShift on IBM Cloud is similar to getting started with the Kubernetes service on IBM Cloud
-    - Go to the cloud catalog, find the Red Hat OpenShift
-    - Click it and start configuring your cluster
-    - You see, the overview page looks very similar to that of the Kubernetes cluster from the previous lesson
-    - We have our worker nodes, worker pools, and add ons
-    - To truly get started with OpenShift, let's click on that OpenShift Web console link at the top right
-    - Find your username on the top right and click login
-    - Here you can find the OC command used to log into the cluster
-    - Let's pop open a router and deploy the same application that we did in the previous lesson
-        - We start by running the OC new project command
-        - And we're going to create a new project called samples
-        - Refreshing our console, we can see these samples project is now available
-        - Let's run the OC new app command
-        - We're going to point it to the Git repository
-        - And you can see by going to the developer point of view you can see the topology
-        - We've already got one deployment up and running
-        - Let's run the OC exposed command
-    - That'll give us a route
-        - And running the OC get routes command will list all the routes available
-        - Before we click on the open URL button, notice that the build is actually still running
-        - Let's click on that build
-        - You can see here it's actually generating a dockerfile automatically
-        - It's not using the one that is built into the directory
-        - This is leveraging source to image
-        - It's going to automatically detect that node.js is being used and attempt to build an image from your source code
-        - You can see that it's also pushing the image to OpenShift's internal registry
-        - Now that the push is complete, let's click on our deployment
-        - We can click on the pods that are associated with it, click on the logs there
-        - We can see our application is up and running
-        - Now let's click that open URL button
-        - And there's our message
-    - Going back to the topology and clicking the overview tab, we can scale up and create three replicas
-        - There are many other actions you can take from the OpenShift Console
-        - We're going to save that for a different course
-        - From the administrative point of view, you can see the pods that are available
-        - Let's wrap this up by deleting some of the artifacts that we had created
-        - Here's our deployment config
-        - Let's start deleting that
-        - That'll automatically scale down our application and start deleting the pods
-        - And refreshing our page will make it unavailable
-    - To delete the cluster, we go back to the cluster overview page and go to the actions menu
 <br>

 ## Cloud Foundry